Vas11a/Vas11a/README.md

 - 👋 Hi, I’m @Vas11a
-- 👀 I’m interested in It
+- 👀 I’m interested in Web
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Java Script and its Frameworks
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/vasia-panov-34586b241

 <!---
 Vas11a/Vas11a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.